metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

 Note that all the concrete types in the signature are concrete implementations of the corresponding abstract types in the signature of the abstract implementation.

-Despite the fact that *nx_pagerank* has no default values for *damping*, *maxiter*, and *tolerance*, when the metagraph resolver seeks to call a concrete algorithm for *"link_analysis.pagerank"*, the default values from the abstract algorithm are used and would be passed to *nx_pagerank* if *nx_pagerank* is chosen by the resolver.
+Despite the fact that *nx_pagerank* has no default values for *damping*, *maxiter*, and *tolerance*, when the Metagraph resolver seeks to call a concrete algorithm for *"link_analysis.pagerank"*, the default values from the abstract algorithm are used and would be passed to *nx_pagerank* if *nx_pagerank* is chosen by the resolver.

 Types
 -----